Users & Security

 - SCIM connector base URL:

-- Click Test API Credentials to verify
+Click Test API Credentials to verify and click Save

-- Under Provisioning > To App, enable:
+Under Provisioning > To App, click Edit and enable:

 - Create Users